Published on July 12th, 2018 | by Crissandra Ayroso0

 The story of La Sagrada Familia is all in the details.
 Montserrat-shaped bell towers stretch towards the sky.
 Archways branch out like tree trunks planted firmly into porticos, framing allegories of the birth, the passion, and eternal glory of Christ.
 Symbols sculpted out of stone punctuate parables with subtle, thoughtful effect.
 Chameleons represent constant change, while a tortoise and a turtle represent land and sea.
 Natural sunlight filters through stained glass windows, between canopies in a forest of columns.

-La Sagrada Familia defines the Barcelona skyline.
+La Sagrada Familia defines the Barcelona skyline, and is one of the top Barcelona attractions.

 The most visited monument in Spain, La Sagrada Familia was Antoni Gaudi’s most ambitious and crowning achievements.
 Eighteen towers, three grand facades, and hundreds of inspired intricate details throughout, Antoni Gaudi (1852-1926) had plans on such a grand scale that even he knew he wouldn’t see the completion of the basilica in his lifetime.
 Construction began in 1882 and is set to be finished in 2026, a century after Gaudi’s death.
 Most of La Sagrada Familia is open to the public to attend mass or to walk around and explore.
 You can climb the spiral staircase in the bell towers for a stunning view of Barcelona you can otherwise only get from the summit of Montjuic Mountain.